33 WFMN Innovators Represent the Foundation’s Direct Investment in the Leadership and Innovative Ideas of Young Women

 Milka will further her work with her after-school cooking class at El Colegio High School.
 Her class promotes healthy eating, exploration of cultural foods from across Latin America, and inspires youth entrepreneurship.

 A returning WFMN Innovator, Shiranthi will continue her work with her Black youth cooperative fund and complete the first funding stream for a space that will be purchased and transformed into a youth safe(r) center.

 #4 – Build Gender and Community-Oriented Financial Literacy and Life Skills

 Estefania’s project will focus on Nepantla Healing as she continues her journey of reclaiming traditional and ancestral healing practices by attending an herbal studies class and conducting interviews with the People’s Movement Center and Brujitxs del Barrio.
 She will then host a community event to bring her teaching to the Latinx, queer, and immigrant community of the Twin Cities.

-Hope will be using the funding to publish her autobiography, with which she will share her lived experiences with physical disabilities and journey through amputation.
+Hope will be using the funding to publish her autobiography, which will share her lived experiences with physical disabilities and journey through amputation.
 After publishing her book, Hope will host statewide discussions to engage young women with disabilities and create community.

 Sey Lee would like to teach Hmong women about their bodies through health education videos.
-She plans to create a nonprofit called Noyb Zoo health, which translates to “hello health.”
+She plans to create a nonprofit called Nyob Zoo health, which translates to “hello health.”
 She will engage a network of health experts in this project to provide evidence-based information.

-Melinda will expand her impact as a leader in the Minnesota Nursing network.
+Melinda will expand her impact as a leader in the Minnesota nursing network.
 She would like to host a summit to inspire first generation college students to work toward their goals.